 Something I would rarely fess up to until recently, is that I live with anxiety.
 And I can tell you it’s not a game anyone wants to play.
 My wife recently told how she had anxiety towards the latter half of a particular day, which reminded her of my own struggles to which she said: “I don’t know how you deal with it”.
 Neither do I. It’s just simply something that exists, and you learn to live with it and the palpitations, sweaty palms, misperceptions, disorientation and general fear.
 I guess it’s like a fire drill, if something happens, I know where to go and what to do.

 When anxiety digs its filthy claws into us, we clutch our skin, digging our fingers into the body part it projects itself onto, in an effort to minimise its effects.
-But that only aggravates it.
+But this only aggravates it.
 Clicking, twitching, fiddling, digging our heels or toes into the ground are symptoms of the mental oppression of our bodies.
 Historically, I have created blisters on my feet from excessive force when walking, subconsciously telling myself that this is a method of self-medication.

 Sometimes, feelings projected from the actions of others synchronise with my own.
 An example of this is when a person is late to leave or meet with me.
 So, when I know someone is going to be late, it stimulates my anxiety monkeys.

 Attending support groups can help, but it may also complicate things.
 It’s a little like being around toxic people, only, the difference is, they suffer from the same disorder which might magnify, even worsen your condition.
 So weigh this decision before you pursue it.
-One-to-one conversations with friends with similar conditions can help though.
+One-to-one conversations with friends with similar conditions may help though.